What's Inside

 Get Started With Drata

 Not every audit firm will make sense for your business, and selecting an auditor can feel like choosing a new candidate to join your team.
 You’ll want to make sure they’re qualified, trustworthy, and have the right amount of experience and technical know-how to get the job done.
+That's why it's critical to be prepared with audit questions when assessing different audit firms.

 Finding the right audit firm for your organization can make or break your audit experience.
 As auditor Jeffrey Filler mentions, communicating with your auditor early and often is crucial to a smooth and successful audit.